uni-v-cc/learn/docs/creator/publishing/packages.md

 ## Packages vs Products

-By Uni-V.CC's definition, these are two disctinct entities;
+By Uni-VCC's definition, these are two disctinct entities;

 Package is what people see when searching for assets.
 It has name, summary and a list of linked products.

-Product is a link between package on Uni-V.CC and third-party service.
+Product is a link between package on Uni-VCC and third-party service.

 ## Creation

-In your [Published Packages](https://uni-v.cc/dash/my-packages) tab, click `New Package...`
+In your [Published Packages](https://uni-vcc.app/dash/my-packages) tab, click `New Package...`

 You'll see a few required fields you must fill out before creating the package: